Classic Macaroni Salad is an easy side dish you can make the night before your next picnic or potluck with a creamy and tangy dressing.

 - Red Onions: They’re slightly sweeter than yellow onions and add a fun color.

-- Bell Peppers: Don’t worry they’ll have a slight crunch but also somewhat soften overnight.
+- Bell Peppers: Don’t worry, they will have a slight crunch but also somewhat soften overnight.

 - Tuna: Tuna Macaroni Salad is hugely popular and a perfect easy picnic main dish option since you’re adding a protein.

-- Eggs: Chopped eggs are and easy and very popular mix-in I sometimes use too.
+- Eggs: Chopped eggs are also an easy and very popular mix-in.
 Use 3-4 large eggs that have been hard boiled.

 - Pickle Juice: If vinegar is too harsh a flavor for you, try substituting pickle juice!